The vagrant environment should use Postgres as a DB

 Retagging to match that this issue is specific to a Pulp3 dev environment.

-#6 Updated by dalley over 1 year ago
+#6 Updated by dalley almost 3 years ago

 I think it's still the other way around because it's much easier to switch from postgres to sqlite than to switch from sqlite to postgres.